bohendo/my-clippings/highlights/dreaming-yourself-awake.md

 ## by Alan Wallace
 ---

+ - loc 124 - saw immediately that our work was complementary.
+Beginning

+ - loc 124 - saw immediately that our work was complementary.
+Beginning in the late 1990s I began collaborating with Stephen in ten-day public workshops that included training of the attention and dream practice.
+DREAM YOGA Historically, Tibetan Buddhists seem to have explored the yoga of dreaming and sleep more deeply than other contemplative traditions.
+Dream yoga is part of a spiritual tradition whose goal is the complete awakening called “enlightenment.”
+An experience beyond our normal, rational way of understanding, full enlightenment is said to include knowledge of all reality in both breadth and depth.
+And it is

+ - loc 124 - saw immediately that our work was complementary.
+Beginning in the late 1990s I began collaborating with Stephen in ten-day public workshops that included training of the attention and dream practice.
+DREAM YOGA Historically, Tibetan Buddhists seem to have explored the yoga of dreaming and sleep more deeply than other contemplative traditions.
+Dream yoga is part of a spiritual tradition whose goal is the complete awakening called “enlightenment.”
+An experience beyond our normal, rational way of understanding, full enlightenment is said to include

+ - loc 124 - attention.
+When Stephen and I talked about our research, we both saw immediately that our work was complementary.
+Beginning in the late 1990s I began collaborating with Stephen in ten-day public workshops that included training of the attention and dream practice.
+DREAM YOGA Historically, Tibetan Buddhists seem to have explored the yoga of dreaming and sleep more deeply than other contemplative traditions.
+Dream yoga is part of a spiritual tradition whose goal is the complete awakening called “enlightenment.”
+An experience beyond our normal, rational way of understanding, full enlightenment is said to include

+ - loc 125 - Beginning in the late 1990s I began collaborating with Stephen in ten-day public workshops that included training of the attention and dream practice.
+DREAM YOGA Historically, Tibetan Buddhists seem to have explored the yoga of dreaming and sleep more

  - loc 190 - Stability of attention is a crucial step to freedom—the freedom to transcend normal dream consciousness and recognize we are dreaming,

  - loc 193 - Although in shamatha we are developing concentration, it is achieved not by force but through deep relaxation.